This guide was written by Daniel Sher, a clinical psychologist at a private practice and a locum therapist at the Western Cape Health Department .

 Furthermore, when in a confusional arousal your child looks like they’re awake, whereas with sleep terrors it looks like they’re asleep, albeit having a vivid dream.

-Confusional arousals can also exist alongside and be triggered by other sleep disorders, such restless leg syndrome or periodic limb movement disorder.
+Confusional arousals can also exist alongside and be triggered by other sleep disorders, such as restless leg syndrome or periodic limb movement disorder.

 For this reason, it’s important that a sleep specialist does a thorough investigation to work out exactly what is causing the problem and how best to move forward from there.